Australia Tourist Visa (Subclass 600 — Tourist Stream)

 Official forms are hosted by VFS Global — we don't host third-party forms ourselves, so you always get the latest version.

-- Click the form name below — opens VFS Switzerland page
+- Click the form name below — opens the official VFS Global page for Australia

 - Select the visa category you're applying for (e.g. Tourist, Business, Student)